vamsibro713/vamsibro713/Responsive_Portfolio-master/Responsive_Portfolio-master/README.md

 2. 📂 Navigate to the project directory: `cd Responsive_Dashbord`
 3. 🌐 Open the `index.html` file in your preferred web browser.

-## 🚀 Deployment

-The portfolio is deployed on Netlify.
-Visit the live version [here](https://responsive-dashbord.netlify.app/). 🌟

 ## 🤝 Contributing

 Contributions are welcome! 🎉 If you spot any issues or have suggestions for improvements, please feel free to submit a pull request.

 ## ⭐ Star and Follow on LinkedIn

-If you find this portfolio helpful or interesting, please consider giving it a star ⭐ on GitHub and following me on [LinkedIn](https://www.linkedin.com/in/akash-kompelly-7b8139243/) for more updates and projects!
+If you find this portfolio helpful or interesting, please consider giving it a star ⭐ on GitHub and following me on [LinkedIn](www.linkedin.com/in/vamsi-penumalla-9b1b16216) for more updates and projects!